Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Introduction

-The symmetric positive definite constant matrix $\mathrm{A}$ encodes the dispersion relation.
 Changing the dispersion via $\mathrm{A}$ corresponds to rescaling $\mathbb{T}^{d}$ through a change of variables.
 For instance when $\mathrm{A}=\operatorname{Id}$, we retrieve the case of the square torus $\mathbb{T}^{d}$, while rectangular tori correspond to diagonal matrices $\mathrm{A}$.
 We will focus on generic matrices satisfying an explicit Diophantine condition presented in Definition \ref{def:ad}.
 They correspond to generic non-rectangular tori.

 A natural question is whether the turbulent mechanisms observed in the case of the square torus \cite{HPTV15} persist under generic and non-periodic boundary conditions.